by Margarita Curtis

 And think about it.
-When you, students, decided to attend boarding school, that home away from home for many of you, with peers from all corners of the globe, were you not signing on to a similar journey?
+When you, students, decided to attend boarding school, that home away from home for many of you, with peers from all corners of the globe, were you not signing onto a similar journey?
 Aren’t you now engaged in the same process of inquiry and self-discovery, of affirmation and growth?
 As you delve into a world of new perspectives and possibilities, what values and practices will you seek to strengthen?
 What changes, on the other hand, will you contemplate in the face of new learning

 These questions touch us as individuals and as communities.
 Both tradition and translation defined me.
-And for an institution, a change in leadership is just such a time.
+And for an institution, a change in leadership is just such a thing.
 In this moment, we are called to reflect, yet again, on the importance of each of these two elements.
 Only then can we write the next chapter of this academy’s history.

 So we begin again: What do we stand for?
 What core values define us and provide direction for our collective endeavors?
 How, in short, do we live up to our school motto and make ourselves “worthy of our heritage?”
 As we consider these questions, we must not neglect their counterpart: How can we translate our basic principles into our rapidly changing, unpredictable, conflicted world?
 The academy’s past and present offer valuable guidance as we recommence.